Imagine your upcoming charity auction as a one-night-only storefront for luxury merchandise.

 2. Get concise - channel your inner Hemingway.

 It can be tricky to convey an entire idea in one succinct sentence.
 However, keep in mind you're able to include links without eating into your character count.
-So you can write a quick snippet - "New auction item announcement: Trip to the Masters!" - then link to your landing page, online auction, catalog and more.
+So you can write a quick snippet - "New auction item announcement: Trip to Ireland!" - then link to your landing page, online auction, catalog and more.
 Twitter will automatically shorten the URL.

 3. Utilize hashtags.